Denegal/Opslog/docs/User_Guide.rst

 network.

 Finally, multiple logs can be merged together.
-Merged logs are automatically sorted properly based on time, allowing a operator to combine their logs from multiple machines into one concise log or for multiple operators logs to be combined to create an msl.
+Merged logs are automatically sorted properly based on time, allowing an operator to combine their logs from multiple machines into one concise log or for multiple operator logs to be combined to create an msl.